Ain-i-Akbari: Notable Ains

 His Majesty orders that every school boy must learn to write the letters of the alphabet first and then learn to trace their several forms.
 He ought to learn the shape and name of each letter, which may be done on two days, after which the boy should proceed to write joined letter.
 They may be practiced for a week after which boy should learn some prose and poetry by heart, and then commit to memory some verses to the praise of God, or moral sentences, each written separately.
 Care is to be taken that he learns everything by himself but the teacher must assist him a little.

 Translations

 Ain-i-Akbari was one of the first Persian texts to be translated into the English language.
 The original Persian text was translated into English in three volumes.
-The first volume, translated by Heinrich Blochmann (1873) consisted of Books I and II.
+The first volume, translated by German orientalist Heinrich Blochmann (1873) consisted of Books I and II.
 The second volume, translated by Col. Henry Sullivan Jarrett (1891), contained Book III, and the remaining volume, also translated by Jarrett (1896), Books IV and V. These three volumes were published by the Asiatic Society of Calcutta as a part of their Bibliotheca Indica series.